MEDLAO/Machine-Learning-Sentiment-Analysis-Amazon-Reviews/README.md

 In this project we are conducting a sentiment analysis using two NLP methods :
 * VADER  (Valence Aware Dictionary and Sentiment Reasoner) - Bag of words approach
-* RobERTa (Robustly optimized BERT approach) - Pretrained model
+* RoBERTa (Robustly optimized BERT approach) - Pretrained model

 This analysis is based on a dataset of Amazon fine food reviews.